Sell Low and Buy High: Arbitrage and Local Price Effects in Kenyan Markets (with Marshall Burke and Edward Miguel)

 Trade frictions in developing country food markets can have tremendous welfare costs because of the dual role of crops as the dominant income generator and the primary source of nutrition.
 In this paper, we utilize a multi-pronged experiment to assess the role of three potential barriers that may impede market depth: search costs, contractual risk, and credit constraints.
 We partner with one of Uganda’s largest private-sector brokerage companies to introduce a mobile trading platform designed to reduce search costs by linking buyers and sellers of agricultural commodities.
 Trading credit and transport cost guarantees are then randomized across traders and contracts to disentangle the role of contractual risk and credit constraints in hampering efficient exchange.
 We further collect biweekly market price information from 260 markets across Uganda and disseminate this information to farmers, intermediaries, and buyers.
 We exploit these prices surveys to estimate the impact of the platform on price dispersion and market efficiency.
 Large-scale farmer and trader surveys shed light on the distribution of welfare effects from this intervention.

-Scaling Up RCTs: Theory and Evidence from Ugandan Agriculture (with Benjamin Faber, Matthias Hoelzlein, Edward Miguel, and Andres Rodriguez-Clare)
+Scaling Up RCTs: Theory and Evidence from Ugandan Agriculture (with Benjamin Faber, Thibault Fally, Matthias Hoelzlein, Edward Miguel, and Andres Rodriguez-Clare)

 Policy evaluations based on model simulations frequently face three important challenges: i) the preference and technology parameters may not be well identified; ii) even when well identified, they may not have been estimated in the particular policy context in question; and iii) the model’s functional form and other assumptions may be misspecified.
 On the other hand, policy evaluations based on randomized control trials (RCTs) frequently face two important challenges: a) the estimated treatment effects by themselves may be insufficient to evaluate the general equilibrium effects of scaling up the intervention to the regional or national levels, and b) the estimated treatment effects may reflect spillovers on the control group.
 In this paper, we combine the empirical results from an RCT in Uganda with a quantitative model of farm production and trade to evaluate alternative policy scenarios.
 This approach allows us to address i), ii) and iii) by assessing the validity of the model’s structure using the reduced form effects of the intervention.
 In turn, we address a) and b) by interpreting the observed effects through the lens of the model, and by assessing the extent to which general equilibrium forces may reinforce or diminish the treatment effects when scaling up the intervention.